X

 Dr. Eric Venn-Watson’s Highlights

-It seems fish oil supplements are at the height of popularity; practically everyone you know seems to be taking one… and suffering through several hours of fishy aftertaste after each capsule they take.
+It seems fish oil supplements are at the height of popularity; practically everyone you know seems to be taking one…and suffering through several hours of fishy aftertaste after each capsule they take.

 Fish oil’s claim to fame has always centered around heart health, but it has purported skin and other benefits, too.

-Together, we’ll explore how fish oil was discovered, how we get it, what it can do in terms of keeping your skin looking youthful and healthy, and why the new essential fatty acid on the block might be a good addition to essential fatty acid health stack.
+Together, we’ll explore how fish oil was discovered, how we get it, what it can do in terms of keeping your skin looking youthful and healthy, and why the new essential fatty acid on the block might be a good addition to the essential fatty acid health stack.

-What is Fish Oil?
+What Is Fish Oil?

 Fish oil, such as cod liver oil, is an extraction from fatty fish that contains omega-6s and omega-3 fatty acids.
 Two types of omega-3 fatty acids that can be found in fish oil include EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 EPA and DHA are both polyunsaturated fatty acids.

-Omega-3s include many molecules including ALA, EPA, DHA.
-EPA and DHA are in higher levels in most food sources of omega-3s
+Omega-3s include many molecules, including ALA, EPA, DHA,EPA, and DHA, which are found in most food sources.

 ALA is an essential fatty acid.
 For nutrients to be essential to our bodies, it means we need them to function properly but can’t make them on our own.
 As such, we have to get them from food and/or supplementation.

 Dietary sources of omega-3 are fatty fish like salmon, tuna, mackerel, and trout.
-You can also find omega-3 in some shellfish like mussels and crabs.
+You can also find omega-3 in some shellfish, like mussels and crabs.
 These all contain EPA and DHA as well as omega-6 fatty acids.
 Nuts, seeds, and vegetable oils contain ALA (alpha-linolenic acid), an omega-3 that the body can convert to EPA and DHA, although that conversion process isn’t extremely efficient.

 What’s in a Fish Oil Supplement?